TeamJumpstart/teamjumpstart.github.io/index.md

     <img src="images\Team_Jumpstart_RWTH_Manuel_Pozor.jpg" alt="Manuel" width="30%"/> Manuel Pozor
 </center>

+We know each other from the very beginning of the first Computer Science semester in Aachen.
+Throughout our whole study, we attended similar courses and supported each other in the examination periods.
+Besides our obvious interest in Machine Learning, we share a passion for computers and video games.
-We know each other from the very beginning of the first computer science semester in Aachen.
-Throughout, our whole study we attended almost the same courses and supported each other in the examination periods.
-Besides technical interesst, we often play together a round of Magic the Gathering or watch random movies to kill boredom and broaden our horizon in different directions.
-Besides the obvious passion for computers and video games, we preferr from time to time to play some old fashioned board games or a round of Dungeons and Dragons.
+We like to play a round of Magic the Gathering, some old fashioned board games or a round of Dungeons and Dragons.
+In addition to those nerdy activities, we also really enjoy watching random movies from famed masterpieces to complete trash.